asteca/ezpadova-2/README.md

 -----

-Evolutionary tracks, photometric system, metallicity and age ranges are set via the input data file `in_params.dat`.
+Evolutionary tracks, photometric system, metallicity and age ranges are set via the input data file `params.ini`.
 To run the script, simply use:

     $ python CMD.py